enerqi/bridge-hand-ocr/ARCHITECTURE.md

 A bridge "deal" is four hands of 13 cards (North, East, South, West).
 Lots of websites and printouts show a deal as a **picture**: a screenshot from an app, a results page, or a club printout.
-This tool takes such a **picture** and turns it back into **text** a computer can use — specifically the two standard interchange formats used elsewhere in this repo:
+This tool takes such a **picture** and turns it back into **text** a computer can use — specifically the two standard bridge interchange formats:

 - **PBN** (Portable Bridge Notation) — the canonical text output.
 Crucially it can say a hand is *unknown* by writing `-`.
 That matters because some pictures